MikaelaMcGrath/drupal-8-theme/README.md

-# Message Lab Theme
+# Drupal 8 Theme
 ## What is this?
-This is a custom theme for the Digital Transformation Agency's internal Message Lab Drupal 8 site.
-It is a sub-theme of Classy and incorporates elements of the DTA's [UI Kit](https://github.com/govau/uikit).
+This is a custom theme for the Drupal 8 with gulp.
+It is a sub-theme of Classy.

 ## What does this theme contain?
-Message Lab Theme is a Drupal 8 front-end theme.
+Drupal 8 Theme is a Drupal 8 front-end theme.
 It provides template overrides and preprocess functions to enable theme hook suggestions.
-It also adds appropriate selectors to apply the UI Kit.

 ## Adding the theme to your project
 We recommend adding the site to a Drupal 8 project using Composer.
 It can also be done manually.